Dr Alice Venn

 She previously led an LLM module in Environmental Law at the University of Bristol and worked for the University of the South Pacific as a consultant running Regional Environmental Law.
-Her teaching experience has also included Law and Policy of the EU and Pathways to Law.
+Her teaching experience has also included tutoring in Law and Policy of the EU and Pathways to Law.

-Alice's research and teaching interests span Environmental Law, EU Law, Public International Law, Human Rights Law, Constitutional and Administrative Law, and Social Justice Theory with a particular focus on Climate Justice.
+Alice's research and teaching interests span Environmental Law, EU Law, Public International Law, Human Rights Law, Constitutional and Administrative Law, and Social Justice Theory, with a particular focus on Climate Justice.
 She has published in both journals and edited collections in the areas of Climate Law and Policy.

 Alice's research examines international climate law and policy, in particular human rights-based approaches to climate change, climate loss & damage, and the remedies available to Small Island Developing States.
 Her work employs both doctrinal and empirical approaches to examine how climate justice frameworks can be reconceptualised to provide more effectively for the distributive and procedural justice challenges faced in practice.

-Her interdisciplinary and interinstitutional PhD project ‘Laying the Foundations of Climate Justice for Vulnerable States & Peoples: Developing a human rights approach for the South Pacific’ has been fully funded by the Economic and Social Research Council and has included three months of empirical work in Vanuatu and Fiji, hosted as a visiting researcher by the University of the South Pacific School of Law.
+Her interdisciplinary and interinstitutional PhD project ‘Laying the Foundations of Climate Justice for Vulnerable States & Peoples: Developing a human rights approach for the South Pacific’ was funded by the Economic and Social Research Council and included three months of empirical work in Vanuatu and Fiji, hosted as a visiting researcher by the University of the South Pacific School of Law.
 Alice was awarded her doctorate by the University of Bristol in 2020.